India to procure 20 more doses of monoclonal antibody from Australia for Nipah treatment: ICMR DG | Health

 India to procure 20 more doses of monoclonal antibody from Australia for Nipah treatment: ICMR DG

-It always happens in the rainy season.
-He said monoclonal antibody has been given to 14 patients infected with Nipah virus outside India and all of them have survived.Only phase 1 trial to establish the safety of the medicine has been done outside.
+Currently the doses are available for only 10 patients, Bahl said, adding globally monoclonal antibody has been given to 14 patients infected with Nipah virus outside India and all of them have survived.Only phase 1 trial to establish the safety of the medicine has been done outside.

 - Country: